jupyterlab/jupyterlab/docs/source/extension/identity.rst

 Identity
 ========

-JupyterLab v3.6 includes user identity build on top of the ``IdentityProvider`` and the endpoint ``/api/me`` introduced in Jupyter Server v2 as part of the authentication.
-The ``/api/me`` endpoint returns a dictionary with the user's identity their permissions.
+Starting with JupyterLab v3.6, user identity builds on top of the ``IdentityProvider`` and the endpoint ``/api/me`` introduced in Jupyter Server v2 as part of the authentication.
+The ``/api/me`` endpoint returns a dictionary with the user's identity and their permissions.
 Please check out its `documentation <https://jupyter-server.readthedocs.io/en/latest/operators/security.html#identity-model>`_ to know more about the identity model implemented in Jupyter Server.